neha-kay/Kiko-plus/about.md

 Hi!
 My name is Neha.
 This is my brain space - my tabula rasa for random thoughts.

-In September 2015, I published [The Official Couchsurfing Guide](https://www.nehakay.com/couchsurfing-guide) which became super popular within the Couchsurfing community.
+In September 2015, I published [The Official Couchsurfing Guide](https://www.nehakay.com/couchsurfing-guide) which went viral within the Couchsurfing community.
 Now, back to a modest 10-20 daily visitors, I focus on updating the blog with my thoughts on career exploration, organization, entrepreneurship, and positive psychology.
 The website is mostly a place for me to share my thoughts, in the event others like me will find them useful.

 Welcome, have fun, and if you see something you like, feel free to email me! (<neha@nehakay.com>).